AugieNY/data_on_fire/README.md

 ![This is an image](Resources/FIR.png)

 Having less features into consideration does not significantly reduced accuracy and the model predictions will be considered as accurate.
+It was deployed in a beta version of an interactive flask app where depending on the input it predicts if its an existing customer or an attrited one.

-Technologies used for Machine Learning: Python (libraries: pandas, sklearn, imblearn, joblib, flask).
+Technologies used for Machine Learning: Python (libraries: pandas, sklearn, imblearn, joblib, flask, pickle).